 Procedure at Elections

-4.1 Election of an EC during Trinity Term shall be held by online vote.
-All other elections shall normally be held at an Assembly.
+5.2 Election of an EC during Trinity Term shall be held by online vote.
+All other elections shall be held at an Assembly, with the singular exception of when voting on motions is to be held online due to the circumstances laid out in article 3.8 of the constitution.

 Guests and Private Parties